saaarplabs/saaarpmetaverse/README.md

 #communityfirst #community #socialmedia #network #building
 ![image](https://github.com/saaarpmetaverse/social-media-posts/blob/main/6.jpg)

 As a global community, our voice is a privilege we must exercise to create our world the way we want it.
-SAAARP METAVERSE is an expression of our global DECENTRALIZED COMMUNITY CITIZENRY, HUMANITY and RESPONSIBILITY for every Life on the Planet.
-Let us make it happen TOGETHER. # #community #saaarp #metaverse #citizens
+SAAARP LABS is an expression of our global DECENTRALIZED COMMUNITY CITIZENRY, HUMANITY and RESPONSIBILITY for every Life on the Planet.
+Let us make it happen TOGETHER. # #community #saaarp #labs #citizens
 ![image](https://github.com/saaarpmetaverse/social-media-posts/blob/main/8.jpg)

-JOIN SAAARP METAVERSE DISCORD NOW! https://lnkd.in/dGRyJkwx
+JOIN SAAARP LABS DISCORD NOW!
+https://lnkd.in/dGRyJkwx
 @EVERYONE shall be eligible for pre-launch TOKEN AIRDROP #discord #airdrop #blockchain
 ![image](https://github.com/saaarpmetaverse/social-media-posts/blob/main/9.jpg)